 About This Course

 The PhD programme in the Business School at Bangor has been described by external experts as ’second to none in the UK’.
 Our role of PhD throughput is amongst the highest in the UK and we have ESRC recognition for our research training (MSc to PhD) in Management and Business as well as Economics.
 Our current and recent PhD students are a lively and friendly community.
 Their areas of research interest are as diverse and interesting as their backgrounds.
+Have a look at our staff profiles to get an idea of the research interests and publications of our academic staff.

 As part of the application process for a research degree, you will be asked to submit a research proposal.
 This should be relevant to the research interests and expertise of staff members, as these are the areas in which we can offer supervision.
 We therefore recommend that applicants refer to our Business School staff pages before preparing a research proposal.